gutorres93/disaster_response/README.md

 # Udacity P2: Disaster Response Pipeline

 ## Libraries
+- Pandas.
+- Numpy.
+- Sklearn.
-- Pandas (v.
-1.3.5)
+- Re.
-- Numpy (v.
-1.21.5)
+- Nltk.
-- Sklearn (v.
-1.0.2)
+- Sqlalchemy.
-- Matplotlib (v.
-3.2.2)
+- Pickle.

 ## Project motivation
 The purpose of this project consist in analyze disaster data from Appen to build a model for an API that classifies disaster messages.

 ## File descriptions
+- messages.csv: dataset with the disaster messages.
+- categories.csv: dataset with the categories of the disaster messages.

-- process_data.py: a python script with the data cleaning pipeline.
+- [ETL Pipeline Preparation.ipynb](https://github.com/gutorres93/udacity_p2/blob/main/ETL%20Pipeline%20Preparation.ipynb): a python script with the data cleaning pipeline.
-- train_classifier.py: a  python script with the machine learning pipeline.
+- [ML Pipeline Preparation.ipynb](https://github.com/gutorres93/udacity_p2/blob/main/ML%20Pipeline%20Preparation.ipynb): a  python script with the machine learning pipeline.

-## Results

 ## Licensing, Authors, Acknowledgements